-Table 2: Effect of Mucuna pruriens green manure on number of flowers, fruit weight, dry weight of Okra (Albemoschus esculentus), and dry weight of weeds at seven weeks after sowing
+Table 2: Effect of Mucuna pruriens green manure on the number of flowers, fruit weight, dry weight of Okra (Albemoschus esculentus), and dry weight of weeds at seven weeks after sowing

-Means (± S.E) in the same column with the same letters are not significantly different at LSD (0.05) probability level
+Means (± S.E) in the same column with the same letters are not significantly different at the LSD (0.05) probability level.

 Effect of Mucuna pruriens green manure on macro nutrients and organic matter content in the soil

-Table 3 shows the effect of M. pruriens green manure on nitrogen, phosphorus, potassium and organic matter content in the soil.
+Table 3 shows the effect of M. pruriens green manure on nitrogen, phosphorus, potassium, and organic matter content in the soil.
 It was observed that the nitrogen, phosphorus, potassium, and organic matter contents in the soil decreased as the amount of M. pruriens green manure increased.

 TABLE 3: Effect of Mucuna pruriens green manure on macro nutrients and organic matter in the soil